 A Roman well was found during an excavation.
 It contained three cremation urns and a burial.
 The well was situated in an area to the north west of Little Lawford.

 A cemetery dating to the Roman period was discovered during an archaeological excavation.
 The cemetery contained at least 40 burials.
 Finds included hobnailed footwear and metal work.
 The site is located south of Wasperton.

-The possible site of a cemetery dating to the Migration period.
+The possible site of an Anglo-Saxon cemetery dating to the Migration period.
 Four burials and grave goods, including a sword and a brooch, have been found at the site.
 It is located 1km north east of Churchover.